explosion/projects/nel-emerson/README.md

 This directory contains the datasets and scripts for an example project using [spaCy's Entity Linking (EL) functionality ](https://spacy.io/usage/linguistic-features#entity-linking) to disambiguate "Emerson" mentions in text to unique identifiers from Wikidata.
+As an example use-case, we consider three different people called Emerson: an Australian tennis player, an American writer, and a Brazilian footballer.

+Roughly speaking, the following steps are performed in this project.
 First, a pretrained model is used to perform Named Entity Recognition (NER).
 Then, we create a Knowledge Base (KB) in spaCy that holds the information of the entities we want to disambiguate.
-In this example project we consider three different people called "Emerson": an Australian tennis player, an American writer, and a Brazilian footballer.
-Next, we use [Prodigy](https://prodi.gy) to create some manually annotated data with a custom annotation recipe.
+In this example project we consider three different people called "Emerson": Next, we use [Prodigy](https://prodi.gy) to create some manually annotated data with a custom annotation recipe.
 Finally, we create a new Entity Linking component in spaCy, and train it with this annotated data.
 We test the model on a few unseen sentences.